 In the above situation, though very little of the mortgage has been paid off, there is still $110,000 in home equity, so a short sale is not necessary, as the owner could sell the home and cover the cost of the mortgage and closing costs with plenty of room to spare.

-The homeowner in this example may have pulled cash out or opened a home equity line of credit, but because they didn’t fully tap out their equity, they’ve still got breathing room to avoid a short sale if they’re unable to make payments.
+The homeowner in this example may have pulled cash out or opened a home equity line of credit, but because they didn’t fully tap out their equity, they’ve still got breathing room to avoid a short sale if they’re unable to continue making payments.

 Here’s an example of when a short sale may make sense: